Chapter 05.03 - Audit and Compliance Services

 P05.03.024.
 Audit and Compliance Scope.

-1. The scope of internal auditing encompasses the examination and evaluation of the adequacy and effectiveness of the university’s governance, risk management process, system of internal controls, and the quality of performance in carrying out assigned responsibilities.
+1. The scope of internal auditing covers the entire breadth of the university, including all assets, activities and personnel.
+The scope encompasses the examination and evaluation of the adequacy and effectiveness of the university’s governance, risk management process, system of internal controls, and the quality of performance in carrying out assigned responsibilities.
 This scope includes:

-1. Reviewing the reliability and integrity of financial and operational information and the means used to identify, measure, classify and report such information;
+1. Reviewing the reliability and integrity of financial and operational information and the adequacy of the means used to identify, measure, classify and report such information;

 2. Monitoring compliance with the policies, plans, procedures, laws and regulations that have an impact on university operations;